vobst/dirtypipe/lkd_dirtypipe_files.dir/post.md

 # CVE-20??-????
 'Dirtypipe'
-This blogpost reflects my exploration of the 'dirtypipe' bug in the Linux kernel.
+This blogpost reflects our exploration of the 'dirtypipe' bug in the Linux kernel.
 The bug was discovered by ?? and descibed in his original blogpost ??.
-My post is structured as follows:
+While Max Kellermann's post is a great resource that contains all the relevant information to understand the bug, it assumes some familiartiy with the kernel.
+Initially, some of us were lacking this understanding and we had to dig into the relevant parts of the kernel to fully understand what's going on.
+It is the aim of this post to share our experiences and to provide a resource for other kernel novices that contains the technical information needed to obtain a solid understanding of the bug.
+The idea of this post is as follows: We take a small  proof-of-concept (POC) program and divide it into stages.
+Each stage issues a systemcall, and we will look into the kernel to understand which actions and state changes happen in response to it.
+For this we will use both, the kernel source code [link] and a kernel debugging setup.
+We provide the debugging setup and the POC in a git repository in case you want to follow along.
+Prereqisites: We assume familiartiy with the concept of virtual memory.
+## 'Opening & mapping a file' | Concept: Page Cache
 1. Pipes
 2. Page Cache and the splice() systemcall
 4. The bug